 Regular readers will know that I continue to be grateful for the ongoing support and encouragement of Perry A~.
 Perry has written a short article giving her personal view of My Serrapeptase Adventure, so far.
 It is my pleasure to include it here, in full and in Perry’s own words.

 Mike Tawse is a man who refuses to settle for limited solutions.
 He is 100% responsible for his return to better health.
 Despite his doctor’s dark prognosis for Mike’s situation and the medical profession’s equally gloomy prescription drug approach in treating him with traditional side-effect riddled drugs, Mike overcame.

 When I first met Robert Redfern (Naturally Healthy Publications) and David Meyer (Good Health Naturally) in October 2006, I was briefly introduced to the power of the HealthPoint.
-In expert hands, it became very clear that HealthPoint could offer me a measure of freedom from spasticity, which had only previously been possible with high-strength medications.
+In expert hands, it became apparent that HealthPoint could offer me a measure of freedom from spasticity, which had only previously been possible with high-strength medications.
 At last, I had found something, which, with just one application, provided relief of the stiffness in my spine for several hours.

-Serrapeptase had removed the pain of spasticity months earlier, and it continues to keep it away, to this day, but my joints, and my spine, were still very stiff.
+Serrapeptase had removed the pain of spasticity months earlier, and it continues to keep it away, to this day, but my joints and my spine were still very stiff.
 Read More

 Although people might expect that I would mark January 3, which was the second anniversary of the first time I took Serrapeptase, for me, the second anniversary of freedom from prescription medication is, in some ways, even more significant.

 As many regular readers will know, I recently discovered that many of the symptoms from which Serrapeptase has rescued me were, in fact, recognised, and even expected, side effects of all the prescription medications, which I took before I knew about Serrapeptase.
 Read More